hopppe/travel-split2/README.md

 - Xcode 14.0+
 - iOS 16.0+
 - Swift 5.7+
+- Firebase account and configuration

 ### Getting Started

 1. Clone the repository
 2. Open the project in Xcode
+3. Set up Firebase configuration
-3. Build and run on a simulator or device
+4. Build and run on a simulator or device

 ## Future Enhancements

-- User authentication
-- Cloud storage and synchronization
-- Receipt scanning
+- Receipt scanning and automatic expense detection
-- Transaction history
+- Transaction history with filtering options
-- Direct payment integration
+- Direct payment integration with popular services
+- Advanced currency management with real-time rates
+- Expense categories analytics and reporting